 Instead of being strategically structured to help the business grow, technology gets frankensteined with all of the other technology that solves specific “today” problems.

 When you take time to architect your tech stack around the three standard functions of retail—customer service, business intelligence, and supply chain—you can ensure that all of your systems are connected and in sync.
 The right technology investments pay dividends and allow your team to grow and scale without being held captive by technology.
 And if you need help creating a blueprint for your tech stack, we’re here.

-And it’s true, technology is very affordable and available, so it’s easy to get started on your own.
+And it’s accurate technology is very affordable and available, so it’s easy to get started on your own.
 But the complexity comes when you need your critical data and people connected and in sync.

-Hiring someone to help set up a single source of information is critical and, as a small business owner, you should not have to be a developer to set up and grow a successful business.
+Hiring someone to help set up a single source of information is critical, and, as a small business owner, you should not have to be a developer to set up and grow a successful business.

 When it comes to the problems that you face as a retailer, whether you are struggling with process debt, technical debt, investing in the right technology, or feeling like you have to make custom solutions to help your business, remember that you are not alone!
-At Assemble, we created the Everyday Retail Blueprint to help people just like you find the right ways to use technology to help their businesses grow and thrive.
+At Assemble, we created the Everyday Retail Blueprint to help people like you find the right ways to use technology to help their businesses grow and thrive.